Sentier de la Pierre-levée à Sauliac-sur-Célé

 On the GR®6Our Lady of Rocamadour

-Enter the Notre-Dame chapel at the Rocamadour sanctuary, and you’ll discover the Black Madonna, a 12th-century wooden walnut statuette that has been venerated for centuries.
+At the Rocamadour sanctuary, enter the Notre-Dame chapel, and you’ll discover the Black Madonna, a 12th-century walnut statuette that has been venerated for centuries.
 Many miracles are attributed to her.

 Close